lydiakim10/node.js-README-generator/README.md

   * [Questions](#questions)

   ## Installation
-  These are the steps used for installation.
+  In order to install this project, please put "npm i" into your terminal.

   ## Usage
-  This is how the project is being used.
+  This is being used in order to quickly generate a professional README.md based on the user's input

   ## License
   There is no license used for this project.

   ## Contribution
-  This is how others can contribute to this project.
+  Users can contribute to this project by adding additonal questions that they want included in their README.md

   ## Test
-  These are the tests used for this project.
+  In order to test this project, please type "node index.js" into your terminal

   ## Questions
   If you have any questions, please feel free to reach out to me at: